 The leasing action will have no effect on the pipit, however potential suitable habitat exists for the Sprague's pipit across the entire lease area, excluding those parcels inundated by Lake Sakakawea; however, inventories have not been conducted within the parcels.
 Therefore, wildlife inventories would need to be conducted at APD stage of development to determine the presence or absence of Sprague's pipits.
 The ESA Section 7 Stipulation (16-3) and lease notice is issued with those leases and would be applied if Sprague's pipits are found in the area.
 If Sprague's pipits are found in the proposed development area, informal consultation with USFWS would be initiated, and Conditions of Approval would be applied for the protection of habitat to ensure there would be no measurable direct negative effect to Sprague's pipits.
-Only two parcels 3B and Y3 have native prairie habitat associated with them that meets the minimum requirement in terms of unfragmented continuous habitats larger than 72 acres.
+Four parcels AT, AU, 4A and 4B have native prairie habitat associated with them that meets the minimum requirement in terms of unfragmented continuous habitats larger than 72 acres, however these parcels contain a fair amount of shrubs, so the habitat is marginal.